 - Whenever larger areas of text are involved, use left or justified* alignment.

-- Reserve centered text for very short captions (see #5).
+- Reserve centered text for very short captions (see point #5).

 - Avoid right aligned text—it’s the most difficult text alignment to read.